This review of Symprove contains affiliate links.

 However, and without even really noticing it, all these symptoms have quite literally vanished.
 I’ve barely registered any bloating or gas – in fact, it’s a very rare occurrence if it does happen.
 I can even eat raw vegetables (something that used to trigger uncomfortable bloating) and feel fantastic, which is a significant improvement.

-I’d therefore say that taking Symprove has perceptibly improved my gut health and definitely reduced the bloating that I used to suffer from.
+I’d therefore say that taking Symprove has perceptibly improved my gut health, increased my good gut bacteria and definitely reduced the bloating that I used to suffer from.

 Side Effects From Symprove